dssg/dssg-manual/manual.md

 # Our Expectations of Fellows

-The fellowship offers a lot of freedom to explore and learn, and some of your routines and responsibilities will be specific to your project; however, we expect all fellows to stick to the basic principles listed below at all times.
+The fellowship offers a lot of freedom to explore and learn, and some of your routines and responsibilities will project-specific; however, we expect all fellows to stick to the basic principles listed below at all times.
 The same principles apply to everybody else at the fellowship, including mentors, project managers, and the fellowship organizers.
 If you feel that anyone is not behaving in accordance with these guidelines, we invite you to bring it up constructively.
 If you are unsure who to address, or if you are uncomfortable doing so directly, you can bring up your concerns or suggestions with the fellow advocate.

-**Be open-minded and willing to compromise.**
+**Be supportive, open-minded, and willing to compromise.**
+- DSSG brings together fellows and partners from different backgrounds and with different skills.
+In fact, this might be the best resource the fellowship has to offer!
+Share your knowledge and your experience with each other.
+Be patient as you teach each other and have an open ear for your peers.
-Things might not go as you thought they would.
+- Things might not go as you thought they would.
 It is natural that at times you may be disappointed or unhappy with your team members, mentors, project partner, or the fellowship as a whole; similarly, there will be times when someone else feels that way toward you.
 Keep an open mind, communicate with everybody involved, and compromise.
 Neither your project, nor your team, nor the fellowship will be perfect.
 Remember that everyone involved has invested a lot in the fellowship and want all participants to be happy.

-**Be supportive.**
-DSSG brings together fellows and partners from different backgrounds and with different skills.
-In fact, this might be the best resource the fellowship has to offer!
-Share your knowledge and your experience with each other.
-Be patient as you teach each other and have an open ear for your peers.

 **Be professional.**
 You will be working with NGOs, non-profits, and government institutions as project partners.
 You will also be presenting your work to and attending events with the general public.
 In all of these capacities you are acting as a representative of the whole DSSG community.
 We expect you to be professional — that is, respectful, friendly, and on time — in your conduct with partners and the public alike.